 A breakfast casserole is one of the easiest and most satisfying dishes to serve to friends and family.
-Here's how to put one together in 20 minutes.
+Here's how to put one together in no time.

 Many breakfast casseroles are variations on a strata, a term that is derived from the Italian word strato, which means layer.
 The most popular versions of breakfast stratas layer meats, vegetables, and cheeses between a bottom and top layer of bread cubes.
 A mixture of beaten eggs and milk (or another dairy product) is then poured over the entire casserole.
 The egg mixture seeps into the bread; once in the oven, the mixture bakes into a moist and comforting dish that's reminiscent of a savory bread pudding.